wsowens/website/content/python_package.md

 In summary:

-- 1. Use the tools that make your project easier.
+1. Use the tools that make your project easier.
-- 2. Many small projects are better than one large project.
+2. Many small projects are better than one large project.
 Quit when it gets boring and move on.
-- 3. Ship early, ship often.
+3. Ship early, ship often.
-- 4. Practical functionality beats theoretical beauty.
+4. Practical functionality beats theoretical beauty.
-- 5. Use existing work.
+5. Use existing work.
 Don't try to do it all yourself.

 Looking at these points now, if you trained a neural network on Hacker News comments and asked it for "software engineering advice", it would probably spit out something about like that list.
 Even if I should have known better, sometimes it takes getting burned to accept the common wisdom about playing with the fire.

 And while I learned this in a software-engineering context, these principles generalize to other fields like my current career as a scientist.
-For instance, #3 might be understood as "perform lots of experiments, and analyze the data quickly rather than trying to answer a dozen divergent questions in 1 crude experiment."
+For instance, Principle #3 might be understood as "perform lots of experiments, and analyze the data quickly rather than trying to answer a dozen divergent questions in 1 crude experiment."
-#1 would be use the correct instrument, order the extra primers, or run the extra test instead of scraping by with inferior practices.
-#5 reminds us that we should always rely upon work that's already done, staying up to date
-And finally, #4 reminds us that no matter how sophisticated your model or lofty your hypothesis, until you deliver *the data*, that bar graph or scatter plot, nobody will care.
+Principle #5 reminds us that we should always rely upon work that's already done, staying up to date  And finally, Principle #4 reminds us that no matter how sophisticated your model or lofty your hypothesis, until you deliver *the data*, that bar graph or scatter plot, nobody will care.

 These reflections may sound self-critical, but to reiterate, I loved working on this project, even until the end.
 The lessons above will serve me well in science or wherever I wind up next.